achrafelkhnissi/1337/42curses/Born2beRoot/README.md

 # **************************************************************************** #
 ```

-- Create a user with your login and add it to sudo && user42 group.

 ## Evaluation

 ### Project overview
 1. How the virtual machine work?
 2. What is the basic differences between CentOS and Debian?